chrismo80/Is/Docs/Is.md

 - __`ReportFailure(failure)`__: _Reports a failed test result to the configured test adapter._
 - __`ReportFailures(message, failures)`__: _Reports multiple test failures to the configured test adapter._
 ## Is.Core.TestAdapters
+`ITestAdapter` that allows throwing a custom exception type `TException` when test failures are reported.
 #### <u>DefaultAdapter</u>
 `ITestAdapter` that is throwing `NotException`s for single failures and an `AggregateException` for multiple failures.
 #### <u>UnitTestAdapter</u>